 Library Search: The Search Engine on the Library website which allows you to search for books, eBooks, journal articles and more.

 Library Chat: An instant messaging service available from 9am to 5pm Monday-Friday through the library website which allows you to submit queries and chat to one of our library team.
-See this link for more information.
+See here for more information.

 Literature Review: An overview of previously published works on a particular topic, often completed before beginning work on a dissertation.

 Microsoft Teams: A Platform for messaging and file sharing within an organization.
 You may be asked to attend meetings or workshops through your Teams account.
 University of Derby Students can access Microsoft 365 apps including Word, PowerPoint, Teams and Outlook for free.
-Click here to see our Microsoft Teams Guidance.
+Find out more about Microsoft 365 apps here.

 Microsoft OneDrive: A personal online space for you to save and share documents, photos and more.
 With your university account you get 1tb of cloud storage for free throughout your studies.
-Click here to see our Microsoft OneDrive guidance.
+You can find out more about the Microsoft 365 apps here.

 Module: An elected or compulsory topic which contributes to the overall make up of your degree.